The Career Development Landscape: Evidence and Impact Assessment

 DMH Associates video entry for the CareerTech Challenge Prize

-LiveCareerChat@Lockdown – No 2
+LiveCareerChat@Lockdown – No 2 – Career Development in a post COVID-19 landscape

 In this webinar Professor Graham Attwell and Dr Deirdre Hughes reflect on the ‘new normal’ and explore ideas for career development policies and practices in a post-CovID-19 landscape.